llpeterson/security/key-distro.md

 # {{ page.title }}

 To use ciphers and authenticators, the communicating participants need to know what keys to use.
-In the case of a symmetric-key cipher, how does a pair of participants obtain the key they share?
+In the case of a secret-key cipher, how does a pair of participants obtain the key they share?
 In the case of a public-key cipher, how do participants know what public key belongs to a certain participant?
 The answer differs depending on whether the keys